Patagonia Nano-Air Jacket

 One of the best features of synthetic insulation is that, unlike down, it will continue to insulate when wet.
 For casual use and hiking in light precipitation, you likely won’t need a rain jacket, especially if you’re not out for extended periods (plus the Nano-Air also dries out very quickly).
 When camping with the Nano-Air, I came to appreciate this weather protection almost instantly, especially around the cuffs.
 I hate when cuffs wet out while performing camp tasks in the rain, but the stretchy fabric on the arms stayed bone-dry in light precipitation.
 The rest of the jacket was equally impressive: Water droplets beaded up on the blue fabric and never penetrated the outer layer.
 When skiing with the hooded version, the jacket wetted out after around two hours of heavy snowflakes accumulating on it.
 Our tester stayed warm, but we would recommend layering up with a hardshell in prolonged rain or snow.

 My women’s medium Nano-Air Jacket clocked in at 10.5 ounces (the listed weight is an ounce lighter for a size small), which puts it on the lightweight end of the synthetic jacket market.
-For comparison, Arc’teryx’s very popular Atom LT Jacket weighs around the same at 10.2 ounces, but its shell fabric can’t compete in terms of air permeability.
-The North Face and Outdoor Research make intriguing alternatives to the Nano-Air in their Ventrix (11.6 oz.) and Shadow (15.5 oz.) hoodies respectively, but both are only offered in hooded versions, which adds considerable weight.
+For comparison, Arc’teryx’s popular Atom Jacket weighs around the same at 9.9 ounces, but its shell fabric can’t compete in terms of air permeability.
+Outdoor Research makes an intriguing alternative to the Nano-Air in their Shadow Hoody (15.5 oz.), but the women’s model is only sold in a hooded version (there’s a non-hooded jacket for men), which adds considerable weight.
 All in all, in most instances, the Nano-Air’s weight is perfectly acceptable for throwing in a pack on year-round backcountry missions.
 And if we’re looking to go truly ultralight, we’ll grab a down jacket instead.